-- Collaborate with the participant to identify an emerging or early-stage change project that the participant will be responsible for leading within his/her unit or department in the upcoming fiscal year.
+- Collaborate with the participant to identify an emerging or early-stage change project that the participant will be responsible for leading within the unit or department in the upcoming fiscal year.

 - Meet periodically with the participant to discuss application of program content to the department change project and other department efforts.

 - Celebrate the participant’s successful completion of the program at the closing graduation.